AstrolabeProject/firefly-de/README.md

 # Firefly Server

-Build the Caltech/IPAC Firefly server as a Docker image.
+Build the Caltech/IPAC Firefly astronomical viewer/server running as a Tomcat 8 web application in Docker.